-I also still feed Locusts/ hoppers, the hoppers are easy to leave for the Bearded Dragons to hunt/ stalk and catch – crickets I would still feed in a bowl due to their speed and the mini worms I leave in a bowl in the morning for them eat during the day – but remember only put a few in there, don’t fill the bowl!
+I also still feed Locusts/ hoppers, the hoppers are easy to leave for the bearded dragon to hunt/ stalk and catch – crickets I would still feed in a bowl due to their speed and the mini worms I leave in a bowl in the morning for them eat during the day – but remember only put a few in there, don’t fill the bowl!

-I also offer vegetation more freqently sometimes replacing a meal of insects, purely with vegetation but still feeding twice daily.
+I also offer vegetation more frequently sometimes replacing a meal of insects, purely with vegetation but still feeding twice daily.

 Diet for 16+ weeks Beardies